alillje/css-grid-generator/README.md

 `{ grid-area: 2 / 1 / 3 / 3; }`
 <br>
 <br>
-Note that `gridlify` uses the doucment.querySelector()-API to select elements in the DOM.
+Note that `gridlify` uses the doucment.querySelector-API to select elements in the DOM.

 - To manipulate elements by `class`, use the `.`-identifier.